m50d/m50d.github.com/_posts/2013-07-05-what-i-dont-like-about-d-n-d.md

 But even with a new setting, D&D's system is too closely wedded to a fantasy world.
 Combat relies on STR, DEX and CON in a way that is awkward to adapt to firearms.
 The magic and religion systems are an integral part of class balance, but don't fit well into other genres.

 Why is this a problem?
 Great characters should transcend genre.
 I've just finished *Marvel 1602*, which is as clear a demonstration as I could ask for of this: Thor and Nick Fury and Daredevil and all the rest of them are the same characters even if you put them in a medieval world with medieval rules.
+Abilities may change - a soldier in a fantasy setting does quite different things to a soldier in a modern world, and one in a sci-fi or horror world is different again.

 With enough effort it can be done - D20 Babylon 5 can be a great game.
 But by and large it's not worth it.
 I prefer to have stat systems that are less specific, more to do with character type than